cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

 The Cypress team maintains a {% url "Cypress GitHub Action" https://github.com/marketplace/actions/cypress-io %} for running Cypress end-to-end tests.
 This action provides npm installation, custom caching, additional configuration options and simplifies setup of advanced workflows with Cypress in the GitHub Actions platform.

-## Simple Setup
+## Basic Setup

-The example below shows the simplest setup and job using the Cypress GitHub Action to run end-to-end tests with Cypress and Electron.
+The example below shows a basic setup and job using the Cypress GitHub Action to run end-to-end tests with Cypress and Electron.

 On push to this repository, this job will run a GitHub-hosted runner for Ubuntu Linux.